 The Texas High School Coastal Monitoring Program provides high school students with a real-world learning experience outside the everyday classroom.
 The program not only provides hands-on education, but it also complies with many TEKS requirements.
-The 2012-2013 academic year was productive, with Ball, Palacios, Port Aransas, and Port Isabel High Schools and Cunningham, Tidehaven, and Van Vleck Middle Schools collecting data on several field trips.
-Another exciting addition to the program has been an update of the virtual-barrier-island program.
+The 2013-2014 academic year was productive, with Ball, Palacios, Port Aransas, and Port Isabel High Schools and Cunningham, Tidehaven, and Van Vleck Middle Schools collecting data on several field trips.